morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### `chipset - Realtek rtl8812bu - supported in-kernel since Linux kernel 6.2 (2023)`

-Note: The in-kernel driver for this chipset is stable but currently does not support USB3 so speeds will be limited to USB2.
+Note: The in-kernel driver for this chipset is part of rtw88.
+The in-kernel driver for this chipset is stable in client (managed) mode but currently does not support USB3 so speeds will be limited to USB2.
 Hopefully this can be corrected soon.
+Modes beyond managed mode, such as AP, monitor or P2P may not meet user expectations at this point.
 Some users may decide to use the out-of kernel driver located here at this site for now as it is very good for an out-of-kernel driver:

 [Linux Driver for USB WiFi Adapters that use the RTL8812BU and RTL8822BU Chipsets](https://github.com/morrownr/88x2bu)

 Important: The in-kernel driver and out-of-kernel drivers are not feature equal.
 Post in Issues if you have questions about what features are supported in which driver.
+For now, I recommend users only purchase adapters with this chipset if you use case for the adapter is client (managed) mode.

 Important: Currently incompatible with OpenWRT.
 The RTL8812bu / RTL8822bu in-kernal drivers require Linux Kernel 6.2+, the current stable release of OpenWRT 23.05 uses Linux Kernel 5.15.
 Right now and probably until the 2025 version of OpenWRT, the only dual or tri-band, WiFi 5, 6 or 7 chipsets that are supported are the mt7921au, mt7612u and mt7610u (also the mt7925 but no adapters are on the market yet).